LawnchairLauncher/lawnicons/CONTRIBUTING.md

 #### Vector graphics editor

 To create icons, you need a vector graphics editor, which allows you to save icons in SVG format.
 Mobile vector editors won't work.
 We recommend Figma because it has easier quality control.
-If you want to save optimized SVGs in Figma, you can use Advanced SVG Export.
+You can use Advanced SVG Export to save optimized SVGs in Figma.

 [Figma](https://www.figma.com/) • [Advanced SVG Export](https://www.figma.com/community/plugin/782713260363070260)